rweigel/cdawmeta/issues.md

 `'GCI Sun Postion Vector     '`

 Given I am using masters, this is unexpected.
-Is this something in Nand's code that he corrects, and if so, why was the correction not made in the master?
+Is this something that Nand corrects in his code, and if so, why was the correction not made in the master?

 6\.
 My code (which uses the JSON representation of the master CDFs) claims that the units for `ISS_SP_FPMU/TCC` is the ASCII `null`.
 I see `"UNITS":"\u0000"` in a.json from